AmberByte/flamigo/README.md

 flamigo init
 ```

-This sets up the basic structure and lets you focus on what matters: your domain.
+This start a wizard and sets up the basic structure

 ## Docs